The History of the Washington, D.C. Study Group

 For research papers, students may use the Library of Congress and will have checkout privileges at Georgetown University Library.They may also use nearby libraries at American University, Catholic University, and the University of Maryland, or other public libraries located in the Washington area.

-Students will live in apartments by Colgate University in the Cleveland House located near the Woodley Park/Zoo Metro stop in the District of Columbia.
+Students will live in apartments rented by Colgate University in the Cleveland House located near the Woodley Park/Zoo Metro stop in the District of Columbia.
 Students take the Red Line from the Woodley Park/Zoo metro stop to Union Station and then walk about two blocks to the Hall of the States, where classes are held.
 Colgate will make the necessary arrangements for apartment leases and will charge students for housing.

 Activities and behavior of the Study Group members in Washington must be consistent with their responsibilities as students of the governmental process, as representatives of Colgate University, and – during internships – as participants in governmental operations.
 The program is a full-time activity and precludes other work commitments, such as part-time employment.
 On internship assignments, students maintain the regular work schedule of their offices.

-Washington offers an abundance of rich, cultural life, including the Smithsonian Museums, Shakespearean theatre, musical performances at the Kennedy Center and other venues, and a wide variety of sporting events.
+Washington offers an abundance of rich, cultural life, including the Smithsonian Museums, Shakespearean theatre, the John F. Kennedy Center for the Performing Arts and other venues, as well as three major league sports teams.
 The study group will attend a variety of educational, cultural, and athletic events.

 For details of student expenses on this study group, please see the Student Cost Estimate Sheet.